ACJV Staff

 Phone: 413/230-2908

 Craig Faulhaber joined the ACJV team in January 2023.
 Craig’s primary activities include working with partners to conserve high priority bird species – with particular emphasis on the Black Rail – in the South Atlantic region.
 Craig will also be assisting partners with USFWS grant programs (e.g., NAWCA and National Coastal Wetlands Conservation grants).
-Before joining the ACJV, Craig spent 14 years with the Florida Fish and Wildlife Conservation Commission, where he worked with partners on conservation actions and policy development for birds and other imperiled species.
+Before joining the ACJV, Craig spent 14 years with the Save Florida Fish and Wildlife Conservation Commission, where he worked with partners on conservation actions and policy development for birds and other imperiled species.
 In this role, Craig was active on the ACJV Technical Committee and Black Rail Working Group.
 He received a Master’s degree in Wildlife Science from Texas A&M University and a Bachelor’s degree in Biology from Wittenberg University.

 Maureen (Mo) Correll